Wind-WindKids/winding/samples/sophieandwind/winter.md

 Through the soft hiss of the headset, a warm, deliberate voice:
 *"Hello.
 I know Wind.
 But what is your name?"*

+@background: light, sunny, sense of motion, no people, a few cloud wisps

-@right: page, image
+@right: page, image, portrait-oriented
-View from behind the open cockpit of a small single-seat ultralight eGull, tied down on a sunny ramp.
+View from behind the cockpit of a small single-seat ultralight eGull, tied down on a sunny ramp.
 The eGull’s cockpit, sunlight streaming in.
 Wind and Sophie inside, are squeezed together, no visible gap between them.
+The canopy is closed.
 On the glareshield, a small HUD-style projector casts a tiny gold dragon onto the canopy, lines shimmering.

-Sophie leans forward slightly, looking at the dragon projection; Wind’s head tilts toward her as if sharing the moment.
-Through the canopy, a bright winter sky and a distant hangar are visible.
+Sophie looking at the tiny dragon projection on the canopy; Wind’s head tilts toward her as if sharing the moment.
+Through the closed canopy, a bright winter sky and a distant hangar are visible.

 --
-sim_setup: page, portrait-oriented, image
+sim_setup: page, portrait-oriented, text
 --
+@text: small
 The same evening, they sat in Wind’s room, the eGull simulator on a large screen.

 Wind grinned: “Sorry, it's not the real eGull, and it's ancient — it’s like three years old.”

-He put on the headset.
+He put on the headset —
 “Hey Dragon, can you teach Sophie to fly?”

 “Of course, Wind.”, the Dragon’s voice answered.

+@background:
+Night theme, dark sky, dim stars, a few cloud wisps

+--
+sim_setup_screen: page, portrait-oriented, text
+--
 @image:
 Wind’s room.
-A joystick and pedals pulled from a dusty box.
+A large screen on the wall shows the eGull simulator cockpit view, with instruments and a sunny valley outside.
+Wind and Sophie are sitting at a desk looking at the large screen of the simulator, Wind is wearing the headset, a joystick is visible on the desk.

 --
-sim_level_flight: page, portrait-oriented, image
+sim_level_flight_intro: page, portrait-oriented, text --
---
+@text: small
-Sophie sat in the chair, putting on the headset.
+Sophie sat in the chair, the headset on.
 The dragon's voice filled the headset, warm and deliberate:

 "Welcome Sophie.
 Let's begin with level flight."

 Wind sat beside her, watching.

+@background:
+Night theme, dark sky, dim stars, a few cloud wisps

+--
+sim_level_flight: page, portrait-oriented, image
+--
 @image:
-Sophie in the chair, the headset on.
-Two monitors show the eGull's panel instruments; a projection on the wall glows with a sunny valley.
+A sim view, the horizon is level, the valley below peaceful and green, instruments visible.

 --
-sim_crash: page, text, centered
+let_go: page, image, portrait-oriented
 --
+@text: small
-The next evening, dragon's voice now familiar: "Let's practice turns at minimum airspeed."
+The next evening, dragon's voice now familiar:
+"Let's practice turns at minimum airspeed."

-She trimmed the eGull and entered a slow turn to the left, her lips tight, trying to fly as slow as she could.
+She entered a slow turn to the left, trying to fly as slow as she could.

 "Sophie, you are flying too slow."

 The horizon tilted.
 The stall warning beeped.
 The dragon's voice, calm but firm: "I have control."